dalinwanglhtz/SearchLogs/README.md

 1. Setup -> Remote Site Setting -> New -> Add new entry for https://login.salesforce.com

 # How to use Search Logs
+1. Register your API user using credentials retrieved from above steps
+2. Search

 # Salesforce DX Project: Next Steps